kyma-project/kyma/docs/asset-store/docs/03-02-bucket-cr-lifecycle.md

 type: Details
 ---

-Read about the lifecycle of the Bucket Custom Resource (CR) and how other resources react to its creation and removal.
+Read about the lifecycle of the Bucket custom resource (CR) and how other resources react to its creation and removal.

 ## Create a Bucket CR